puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-plan-deployment.md

 If you've already configured your Enterprise Site List to work for the legacy version of Microsoft Edge, then your work is almost done!
 The one thing you may need to add are neutral sites.

 Neutral sites are typically sites that provide Single Sign-On (SSO).
-If navigate to a neutral site from Microsoft Edge, then you want to stay in Microsoft Edge to authenticate.
+If you navigate to a neutral site from Microsoft Edge, then you want to stay in Microsoft Edge to authenticate.
 If navigate to a neutral site in Internet Explorer mode, then you want to stay in Internet Explorer mode to authenticate.

 Identify any SSO (or other neutral) sites that you use and add these to your Enterprise Site List.